ionic-team/stencil-site/docs-md/basics/decorators.md

 ```

 In the above example, we are changing the contents of the `completedTodos` array.
-A re-render is not performed because Stencil does not deeply watch items for change.
+A re-render is not performed because Stencil does not watch array contents for changes.

-In order to trigger a re-render, the value needs to be set to a new array:
+In order to trigger a re-render, the `@State`-level value needs to be set to a new array:

 ```typescript
 import { State } from '@stencil/core';